Udoka-AM/Udoka-AM/README.md

 ### Hey :wave:

-I'm a Devrel engineer with a focus on blockchain development \
-security in solana and Rust-based chains.
+I'm a Devrel engineer with a focus on blockchain development and security in solana and Rust-based chains.